kayla-manning/election-analysis-2020/posts/ads.md

 [^google-data]: Google's data begins on 5/31/2018 and did not have dates as a variable in the dataset, so it is important to consider that the Google map does not isolate how candidates have allocated their advertising efforts in the past month.

 [^huber]: [Huber and Arceneaux, 2007] Huber, G. A. and Arceneaux, K. (2007).Identifying the Persuasive Effects of Presidential Advertising.American Journal of Political Science,51(4):957–977.

+[^clinton]: While Clinton failed to win the election, she did secure a victory in the popular vote.
+However, most campaign advertising happens in swing states to help win an Electoral College victory, which Clinton failed to do.

 [^model]: Variants of this model are featured as Model 3 in the [Economy](economy.md) post, my regression in the [Polling](polling.md) post, and my regression in the [Incumbency](incumbency.md) post.